James Madison Dukes men's basketball

 The James Madison Dukes men's basketball team is the intercollegiate men's basketball program representing James Madison University in Harrisonburg, Virginia.
-The school, a member of Division I of the National Collegiate Athletic Association, joined the Sun Belt Conference on July 1, 2022 after having been a member of the Colonial Athletic Association since that league's establishment in 1979.
-The Dukes are led by head coach Mark Byington.
+The school, a member of Division I of the National Collegiate Athletic Association, joined the Sun Belt Conference on July 1, 2022, after having been a member of the Colonial Athletic Association since that league's establishment in 1979.
+The Dukes are led by head coach Preston Spradlin.
 The Dukes play their home games at the on-campus Atlantic Union Bank Center which seats 8,500 fans and opened in November 2020.
+The Dukes have appeared six times in the NCAA tournament, most recently in 2024.

 History

 The James Madison Dukes men's basketball team was founded in 1945, but was not a fully developed program until the late 1960s as James Madison University became a fully coeducational institution.
 The 1969–1970 season was the first as a varsity intercollegiate program.
 The Dukes were led by Cleve Branscum during the team's first two seasons, compiling a record of 20–17.
 The program was guided by new Administrative Director Dean Ehlers for the 1971–1972 season.
 Ehlers hired Lou Campanelli following the season, but remained at James Madison as the A.D. until 1993.